Deep Dive Sessions

 Engaging Industrial Stakeholders in Circular Practices: Lessons from the REUSE2030 Project

-This interactive workshop will examine how SMEs and industrial partners can become active drivers of the circular economy in European cities by adopting resource-efficient and low-impact practices.
-Building on insights from the REUSE2030 project, participants will jointly reflect on effective strategies for engaging resilient and often hard-to-reach stakeholders, including manufacturers, suppliers, and wider value-chain actors.
 The session will also explore how digital tools supporting circular economy practices can be upscaled into region-wide applications through tailored capacity-building pathways.
 Through facilitated group work, participants will generate concrete ideas on motivators, collaboration models, and training formats that can strengthen long-term commitment to circular transformation.
-Together, they will co-develop recommendations for scaling engagement and digital innovation across regions and sectors, contributing to stronger circular ecosystems in European cities.
+Together, they will co-develop recommendations on how SMEs and cities can mutually reinforce each other: how SMEs can positively influence urban sustainability, how cities can enable industrial circularity, and how joint action can strengthen circular ecosystems across regions and sectors.

 Further information: REUSE2030